 Location: 909 Kiely Blvd, Santa Clara, CA 95051

-Good to know: splash fountain, water play areas, inclusive design, accessible approach surfaces, shade, restrooms, large playground, 52-acre park.
+Good to know: splash fountain, water play areas, inclusive design, shade, restrooms, large playground.
 Closed Wednesday 8am–12pm (maintenance)s.

 Parent tip: Wednesday 8am–noon is the maintenance window — plan around it.
 The splash features at the Santa Clara Magical Bridge are most active from late spring through early fall.
 Parking is along Kiely Blvd.